← Back to Blog

 • Hardening off -- gradually reducing shade in the final weeks to prepare seedlings for full sun

 A well-managed nursery produces seedlings with survival rates above 95% after transplant.
 A poorly managed one can lose half the crop before it ever reaches the field.
+The difference is attention to detail -- checking moisture daily, scouting for pests weekly, and never rushing the hardening-off process.

 The Cost of Getting It Wrong